QualiChain/consortium/README.md

 ## QualiChain Consortium

-The third module is an applications (consortium app) and a smart contract for managing the QualiChain Consortium, i.e., a set of HEIs using the QualiChain platform to provide assurances about the certificates they issue.
+The third module is an applications (consortium app) and a smart contract for governance of the QualiChain Consortium.
+A consortium is a set of HEIs using the QualiChain platform to provide assurances about the certificates they issue.
 The smart contract keeps a set of members (HEIs) of the consortium.
-For new HEIs to join the consortium they have to be supported by the current members.
+Decisions are taken by voting.
+There are 3 types of operations that are voted: adding a new HEI to the consortium, removing a HEI from the consortium, and changing the number of votes necessary for a decision to become effective (the default is 2).

 The application provides an interface that allows HEIs to vote on new members of the consortium and to change the quorum required to make such decisions.
 It also gives the possibiliy to vote on the removal of a current member of the consortium.